garrandall/popular-music-data/tracks/photograph-ringo-starr.md

   start_date: '1974-01-19'
 ---

-Ev'ry time i see your face,
+Every time I see your face,
 It reminds me of the places we used to go.
-But all i got is a photograph
+But all I got is a photograph
-And i realise you're not coming back anymore.
+And I realise you're not coming back anymore.

 I thought i'd make it the day you went away,
-But i can't make it
+But I can't make it
 Till you come home again to stay-yi-yay-yi-yay.

 I can't get used to living here,
-While my heart is broke, my tears i cried for you.
+While my heart is broke, my tears I cried for you.
 I want you here to have and hold,
 As the years go by and we grow old and grey.